 We took that opportunity to revisit some of our memorable days in high school.
 I could feel how happy Ruthie was while I did the recalling since some of these incidents were already partly blotted out.
 Before 11:00 am, the freebie was released and we had a good laugh when we found out that it was just a flat water container made of plastic (Oh well, I don’t even know how to describe it!
 Hahahaha…).
 Upon claiming it, we were like speeding bullet toward Fifth Avenue but not forgetting to document my setting foot on the famous streets in the Big A.

 We allotted only an hour to finish our visit at the Consulate.
-Our next stop was a realization of entering one of my dreamed places in the US — the St. Patrick’s Cathedral.
+Our next stop was a realization of entering one of my dream places in the US — the St. Patrick’s Cathedral.

-From the cathedral, Ruthie informed me of our tour of the Rockefeller Center.
+From the cathedral, Ruthie informed me about our tour of the Rockefeller Center.

-Ruthie brought me first to other interesting spots in the vicinity before purchasing our tickets.
+Ruthie brought me first to other interesting locations in the vicinity before purchasing our tickets.

-We had to wait for almost an hour which made Ruthie decide to look for a comfortable place where we could pass the time and do more photo-ops while having our tête-à-tête.
+We had to wait for almost an hour which made Ruthie looked for a comfortable place where we could pass the time and do more photo-ops while having our tête-à-tête.

 Topics of our conversation were far from the ones we would talk about when we were still in our teens.
 Gone were our mimicking of our local action movie idols and exchange of shallow jokes and stories.
 Ruthie is one person I would love getting stuck with in an island for her intelligence, candor, wisdom, and pure heart.

-Engrossed in our conversation, we were thankful to notice that it was time for our tour.
+Engrossed in our conversation, we were thankful to notice that it was time to queue.